yusuf-demirci/Feedback-App/README.md

 # Feedback-App

+## Overview

+### The challenge

+Users should be able to:

+- View the optimal layout for the component depending on their device's screen size
+- See hover states for all interactive elements on the page
+- Add, edit and delete reviews
+- View about page

+### Screenshot

+![./screenshot.png](./src/img/screenshot.png)

+### Links

 - Live Site URL on Netlify: https://thirsty-goodall-6d2695.netlify.app/

-![./screenshot.png](./src/img/screenshot.png)

-# Getting Started with Create React App
+### Built with

+- Semantic HTML5 markup
+- CSS custom properties
+- Flexbox & Grid
+- Mobile-first workflow
+- React.js
+- Material UI

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).